KaustubhKanagalekar/SASLab_Tutorials/README.md

 1. Create the package with the following command:
    - `ros2 pkg create --build-type ament_python --license Apache-2.0 <package_name>`
 2. Modify and add code to the package as needed.
-3. Add dependencies and access points in the following files:
+3. Add dependencies and access/entry points in the following files:
    - `setup.py`
    - `setup.cfg`
    - `package.xml`